meganekkogekirabu/choibooru/README.md

 - `HTTP_HOSTNAME`: the hostname the server runs on
 - `HTTP_PORT`: the port the HTTP server runs on
 - `HTTPS_PORT`: the port the HTTPS server runs on
+- `CN`: the name used for the SSL certificate

 After adding values for these environment variables, the server can be run.